Carsten Schatz

-Carsten Schatz (born 10 January 1970) is a historian and a member of the Left Party in Germany.
+Carsten Schatz (born 10 January 1970) is a German historian and politician currently serving as an independent member of the Abgeordnetenhaus of Berlin.

 He lives in Berlin, and joined the Socialist Unity Party in East Germany in 1988.
-He has been the local manager of the Left Party in Berlin since 2001, and a member of the Abgeordnetenhaus of Berlin, the state parliament of Berlin, since 2013.
+He became the local manager of the PDS (which would later become part of Die Linke) in Berlin in 2001, and a member of the Abgeordnetenhaus of Berlin, the state parliament of Berlin, since 2013.

+He left Die Linke following an internal party conflict on antisemitism and the war in Gaza.

 He is openly gay, and is the first openly HIV-positive person to hold political office in Germany.